modius/lucee-docker-workbench/README.md

 vagrant up lucee
 ```

-The location depends on your set up but it will either be the VMs IP address or the workbench URL if you are using the [Daemonite Docker Workbench](https://github.com/daemonite/workbench) for Lucee development:
+The location depends on your set up but it will either be the VMs IP address or the workbench URL if you are using for Lucee development:
 ```
 open http://192.168.56.100/
 or